wateryhcho/NEXRAD_ArcPy/README.md

 # NEXRAD_ArcPy
-Application of NEXRAD Radar-Based Quantitative Precipitation Estimations for Hydrologic Simulation Using ArcPy and HEC Software.
+Data and Programs for the research article: Application of NEXRAD Radar-Based Quantitative Precipitation Estimations for Hydrologic Simulation Using ArcPy and HEC Software.